tnebooks/10th-science/content.en/structural-organisation-of-animals/_index.md

 | Order |Lagomorpha |
 | Genus |Oryctolagus |
 | Species |cuniculus |

-193 **Structural Organisation of Animals**
+### Habit and Habitat

-They are distributed throughout the world.
+Rabbits are gentle and timid animals.
+They show leaping movement and live in burrows.They are distributed throughout the world.
 They are herbivorous animals feeding on grass and vegetables like turnips, carrots and lettuce.
 Rabbits are **gregarious** (moving in groups) animals

 The pygmy rabbit was listed as a threatened species in Washington in 1990, because